Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Automorphism Groups

-We would rather want to reformulate the notion of automorphisms and automorphism group of a matrix in the language of $G$-sets.
-This has the advantage of studying the group-theoretic infrastructure behind automorphisms, without looking at the specific matrix, which may not be known to us in advance.
-This is the approach of our paper, to first study the automorphism group and then to create the matrix.\\
+In the next step we want to reformulate the notion of automorphisms and automorphism groups in the language of $G$-sets.
+This will give us the advantage of studying the group-theoretic infrastructure behind automorphisms, without looking at a specific matrix.
+As a consequence we will be able to (re)construct the matrix from this automorphism data.
+This is in fact excatly the philosophy of our paper.\\

-\begin{rem} Note that $X$ and $Y$ may be different $G$-sets, even not of the same cardinality.
-In this paper we will be mostly concerned with square matrices, But still $X$ and $Y$ may be different, such as in the Projective matrices below.
-Also, there are some useful constructions with rectangular $X\times Y$-matrices, such as \emph{Formal Orthogonal Pairs} \cite{GK2020} \end{rem}